Vocational Diploma Maintenance of Connected Production Systems | rncp35698

 - Duration: 3 years │ 490 hours of training per year

-Duration and alternation are indicative and can be adjusted according to the company's needs and the learner's prerequisites.
+Estimated duration and work-study schedule, which can be adjusted based on the company’s needs and the learner’s prerequisites.

 BTS Conception et Réalisation de Systèmes Automatiques